 4. Foster a fluff: Okay, maybe your apartment isn’t dog-friendly, or maybe your roommate’s allergic to cats.
 But even a bouquet of flowers can train your brain to put another’s needs before your own — sentient or not.

 5. People watch with purpose: One morning when you’re not frantically rushing to the office, carve out some time to sip your coffee while observing the people walking by.
 Pay attention to their interactions, and imagine possible scenarios from a place of empathy.
 People-watching can be its own form of meditation.

-7. Be randomly kind: Go out of your way to perk up someone else’s day, and expect nothing in return.
+7. Give random acts of kindness: Go out of your way to make someone happy and expect nothing in return.
 Pay an unexpected compliment to your coworker, surprise your partner with a homemade dinner, or send your long-distance college friend a card for no reason other than to say hi.
-That’s the thing about self-care we ought to remember: when we give to ourselves, we gain even more.
+When we give to others, we gain even more.